What’s the distinction between fiction and fraud?

 - The story of the subject and/or of the artist we’ve left uncoded, so that formatting does not get in the way of narrative.
 In this case, Dr. Wilhelm A.K.E.
 Reinhardt is an invented character for the Northwest Iowa Normal School story.
 Ms Knox’s information, however, is as truthful as limited research can make it.

 Many of the early entries were more fully developed as parts of contributing stories.
 In the case of living artists, we’ve alerted them to their inclusion here and honored any reservation on their part.
 I must confess to increasing laziness recently, with the intent to come back at a later date.
-But, as they say on Broadway, “I don’t care what you say about my performance, as long as you spell my name right.”
+But, as they say on Broadway, “I don’t care what you think about my performance, as long as you spell my name right.”